Ukraine language law debate spills into UN Security Council

 The discussion came amid political transition in Ukraine and hopes for progress in resolving conflicts that has flared there over the last five years.

-Tuesday’s back-and-forth reflected longstanding divisions over Russia’s 2014 annexation of Ukraine’s Crimean Peninsula and Moscow’s support for separatist rebels in eastern Ukraine.
+Tuesday’s back-and-forth reflected longstanding divisions in the council over Russia’s 2014 annexation of Ukraine’s Crimean Peninsula and Moscow’s support for separatist rebels in eastern Ukraine.
 Russia denies involvement in fighting there that has killed more than 13,000 people.

 Both Ukrainian and Russian are widely spoken in Ukraine, and many residents use both languages.
-Still, the linguistic divide has long been a point of political contention in the country of 45 million.
+Ukrainian Ambassador Volodymyr Yelchenko even pointedly made some remarks in Russian during Tuesday’s meeting.
+Still, Ukraine’s linguistic divide has long been a point of political contention in the country of 45 million.

 The issue heated up after a Russia-friendly Ukrainian president was ousted amid protests in 2014.
 Russian officials and media fanned fears that Ukraine’s new pro-Western government would force Ukrainian on residents of predominantly Russian-speaking eastern Ukraine, and pro-Russian separatists took control of parts of the region.